 Leo Boonzaier is a Lecturer in the Department of Private Law at the University of Cape Town.
 He studied social science and law at UCT and then earned a Bachelor of Civil Law from Oxford.
-In 2012 he worked as a research assistant to Prof Reinhard Zimmermann at the Max Planck Institute for Private Law in Hamburg, and in 2013-14 he clerked for Justice Edwin Cameron at the Constitutional Court of South Africa.
-Leo has taught tort, contract, land, and jurisprudence for various Oxford colleges as well as at University College London.
+In 2012 he worked as a research assistant to Prof Reinhard Zimmermann at the Max Planck Institute for Private Law in Hamburg and in 2013-14 he clerked for Justice Edwin Cameron at the Constitutional Court of South Africa.
+He has taught tort, contract, land, and jurisprudence for various Oxford colleges as well as at University College London.

 Expertise/ Research Interests

 The law of obligations, especially delict/tort; private law theory; general jurisprudence.

 Law of Delict (LLB); Jurisprudence (LLB); Law of Property (LLB).

 - ‘Contractual fairness at the crossroads’ (2021) 11 Constitutional Court Review (forthcoming) (preprint available here).